15 best things to do in Edinburgh

 Royal Botanic Gardens Edinburgh

 Edinburgh is a city that keeps on giving.
 You’ll need to be realistic and accept that you’ll be coming back again and again.
-That’s okay though – you’ll want to!
+That’s okay though – I’m sure you’ll want to!
 Once Edinburgh has got into your heart, it’s there to stay!

 If you’re looking for somewhere to stay, I can wholeheartedly recommend Crescent House.
 This is where I stayed when I visited – the house is absolutely stunning, and the hosts Paul & Mike are so wonderful and welcoming.
-Download my Edinburgh itinerary for an exclusive discount for Crescent House:

 Planning a trip to the Scottish capital?
 You may also like: